Loaded ranch dressing is a fantastic way to amp up any salad! Filled with bacon, cheese, and herbs, it will be a delicious addition.

 I like to use mason jars because it’s airtight and easy to scoop out or pour from.
 Not only that but they also make mason jar pour spouts which makes it pretty mess-free and convenient!

-Can you freeze homemade ranch?
+Can you freeze bacon ranch dressing?

 You should be able to freeze this ranch dressing, but I don’t think you’ll want to.
 Unless you plan on thickening this ranch after it thaws and serving it as a dip or baking with it, it’s probably best to leave it in the fridge.
 If frozen, it will change textures and separates as it thaws.